storj/storj/docs/blueprints/referral-manager-v1.md

 ## Background

-Current referral program only works per satellite, meaning a user on us-east-1 satellite can only refer people to join us-east-1.
+Previous referral program design only works per satellite, meaning a user on us-east-1 satellite can only refer people to join us-east-1.
 For consistent experience we need to be able to handle cross-satellite referrals.

 For a better user experience we also need to have a sign-up page where user can select Satellite during registration which is not in the scope of this blueprint.